-Whether an organization benefits from improving or declining economic conditions, it is important it monitors changes occurring in the economy in which the organization’s target markets are located.
-In particular, marketers should watch for changing patterns in customer spending which may indicate that a longer term change in the economy is occurring.
+Whether an organization benefits from improving or declining economic conditions, it is necessary to monitor changes occurring in the economy in which the organization’s target markets are located.
+In particular, marketers should watch for changing patterns in customer spending, which may indicate that a long-term change in the economy is occurring.

-Changes that extend over a long term (six months or longer) may be part of the business cycle of an economy.
+Changes extending over a long period (six months or longer) may be part of the business cycle of an economy.
 A business cycle is presented as a series of up (economic expansions) and down (economic contractions) measures.
-During expansion an economy grows and this generally leads to more jobs, higher income and increased customer spending.
-However, an economy growing too quickly can present problems of inflation where product prices grow too fast.
+During expansion, an economy grows and this generally leads to more jobs, higher income, and increased customer spending.
+However, an economy growing too quickly can present problems of inflation, where product prices grow too fast.
 In this situation, even though customers have higher incomes, they may not be purchasing more since product prices have increased.
 Such situations are a main reason an economy will contract or see customer spending decrease.
-If severe this can lead to marketers seeing a major reduction in sales which may indicate the presence of an economic recession (i.e., economic decline).
+If this decrease is severe, this can lead to marketers seeing a major reduction in sales, which may indicate the presence of an economic recession (i.e., economic decline).